Microsoft Announce System Center 2025

 Microsoft Update

-Written by Rachel
+Written by kel_GC_1504ql

 First released in 2008, Microsoft System Center is a suite of products which simplify the deployment, configuration and management of IT infrastructure for both on-premises and hybrid cloud environments.
 System Center products assist with infrastructure monitoring, infrastructure provisioning, software deployment and patching, automation, backup and IT service management.

-Since 2008 there has often been rumors that System Center will be discontinued (some even started by Microsoft!), but 16 years on and System Center is still going strong and is set to be around for a lot longer with the recent announcement of System Center 2025.
+Since 2008 there has often been rumors that System Center will be discontinued (some even started by Microsoft!), but 16 years on and System Center is still going strong and is set to be around for a lot longer with the recent release of System Center 2025.

-System Center 2025 Release Date Q4 CY 2024
+System Center 2025 Released 6th November 2024

-• Operations Manager
+• Operations Manager (SCOM)

-• Virtual Machine Manager
+• Virtual Machine Manager (SCVMM)

 • Orchestrator

-• Data Protection Manger
+• Data Protection Manger (DPM)

 • Service Manager